Connect to share and comment

 13) Your address book is the NSA's address book

-The latest from the Snowden leaks, as reported Oct.
-14 by the Washington Post, shows that the NSA has secretly been collecting millions of email and chat contact lists around the world.
+As reported Oct.
+14 by the Washington Post, the latest Snowden leaks reveal that the NSA has secretly been collecting millions of email and chat contact lists around the world.
 The program reportedly takes in as many as 500,000 contacts from email inboxes and chat rooms every day.
 The Post described an average day's gleaning as follows: "444,743 email address books from Yahoo, 105,068 from Hotmail, 82,857 from Facebook, 33,697 from Gmail and 22,881 from unspecified other providers."

 The newly unveiled program expands on the NSA’s reach even beyond the already expansive PRISM and Xkeyscore programs, which gave the government the ability to access nearly all digital communications.